argonjs/argon-3-tutorials/_posts/2015-05-01-debugging.md

 The system described here can be used in two ways:

-Case 1: to generate a shell for new project that you are starting.
+1. to generate a shell for new project that you are starting.
 This shell will consists of folders and files to help you structure the project according to current best practices: separating the html from the code (as we showed you in the preceding examples) and also providing dynamic links to help ensure that the argon.js and other resources stay up to date.

-Case 2: to debug existing completed Argon3 applications without rewriting or refactoring the code or other assets.
+2. to debug existing completed Argon3 applications without rewriting or refactoring the code or other assets.

 ##Getting started